LuceoEtzio/PlexAniBridge-Custom-Mappings/README.md

  ---

- # TMDB Order

-If you are using TMDB as the default order for your library, a combined file containing all regular TMDB mappings is included

- ---

  PRs are welcome, details about the format and technical capabalities can be found in the [PlexAniBridge custom mapping documentation](https://plexanibridge.elias.eu.org/advanced/custom-mappings/).